-- (a) That the City Manager create a light rail transit (LRT) office as a means to coordinate work with Metrolinx and engage the broader community in the building of an LRT in Hamilton; - (b) That the City Manager report back to the General Issues Committee with financial, staffing and reporting details for the LRT office; - (c) That Steer Davies Gleave be retained, subject to Metrolinx approval, in order to complete the conceptual design and Environmental Assessment (EA) work for any necessary and required changes to the original A and B Lines, including the pedestrian corridor and the maintenance and storage facility; subject to the A-Line extension to the Waterfront being included in the original \$1.2B Metrolinx budget, to be fully funded by the Province. - (d) That a Light Rail Transit Sub-Committee of Council be created in accordance with the Terms of Reference attached as Appendix "C" to Report 15-015; - (e) That City staff be directed to begin developing a Memorandum of Agreement (MOA) with Metrolinx that scopes out a wide range of interest, including financial, design, operating, maintenance and legal, and report back to the General Issues Committee for final approval;
+- (a) That the City Manager create a light rail transit (LRT) office as a means to coordinate work with Metrolinx and engage the broader community in the building of an LRT in Hamilton; - (b) That the City Manager report back to the General Issues Committee with financial, staffing and reporting details for the LRT office; - (c) That Steer Davies Gleave be retained, subject to Metrolinx approval, in order to complete the conceptual design and Environmental Assessment (EA) work for any necessary and required changes to the original A and B Lines, including the pedestrian corridor and the maintenance and storage facility; subject to the A-Line extension to the Waterfront being included in the original \$1.2B Metrolinx budget, to be fully funded by the Province.
+(Ferguson/Jackson) - (d) That a Light Rail Transit Sub-Committee of Council be created in accordance with the Terms of Reference attached as Appendix "A" to Report CM15014;

-- (f) That, at this time, staff be directed to suspend the offer of any new incentives to support development along or near the LRT nodes and corridors; and, - (g) That the following Councillors be appointed to the Light Rail Transit Sub-Committee for the balance of the 2014-2018 term of Council: - (i) T. Whitehead - (ii) L. Ferguson
+- (e) That staff be directed to report back to the General Issues Committee, should additional staff be required for the LRT project, in order to avoid a shortage of staff resources and/or delays on other priority capital projects; (Ferguson/Merulla) - (f) That, at this time, staff be directed to suspend the offer of any new incentives to support development along or near the LRT nodes and corridors; and, (Ferguson/Conley) - (g) That the following Councillors be appointed to the Light Rail Transit Sub-Committee for the balance of the 2014-2018 term of Council (Duvall/Merulla): - (i) T. Whitehead - (ii) L. Ferguson